 - 3. The assessment of progress in delivering actions for each priority for action is based on a simpler 'traffic light' system of green-amber-red to provide a simple visual summary where: - a) Green = Progress towards the outcome or action is on track and there is confidence that the outcome or action will be achieved by, or before 2012; - b) Amber = There is uncertainty about whether the outcome or action will be achieved, or there may be delays in achieving it. - c) Red = The outcome or action will not, or is unlikely to be achieved. - 4.
 The assessment is undertaken by the respective CNPA officers managing each Priority for Action.
 Further detail on the reasoning behind the assessment of individual outcomes is provided in the tables of Annex 1. - 5.
-Figures 1 and 2 show the assessment of progress in delivering the National Park Plan's outcomes and actions for each priority for action at September 2010. - 6.
+Figures 1 and 2 show the assessment of progress in delivering the National Park Plan's outcomes and actions for each priority for action at January 2011. - 6.
 The CNPA estimates in Figure 1 that nearly 80% of the 5-year outcomes will be achieved by 2012 with existing work and resources and that around 20% of the outcomes require more work to be achieved by 2012.
-None of the outcomes are considered to be unachievable by 2012, and none have been fully achieved yet.
-The overall picture is the same as that reported in May.
+No outcomes have been fully achieved yet, but one outcome is considered to be unachievable by 2012.